Private student loans and the alternatives

 As the first port of call for funding at uni, we'd always recommend the government's official Student Loan.

-With it, you only repay a percentage of your earnings over a certain amount of money (and stop repaying if your salary ever drops below that threshold).
-So, your monthly repayments should never be anything more than you can afford.
+With it, you only repay a percentage of your earnings over a certain amount of money.
+If your salary ever drops below the threshold, you stop repaying.
+That way, your monthly repayments should never be anything more than you can afford.

 Extra Student Finance

 After getting a Student Loan from the government, there is, unfortunately, a risk that this alone won't be enough to cover all of your living costs.

 If this is the case, you can look into extra Student Finance options, like grants, bursaries and scholarships.

 There are many different types of funding available, including:

 - Scholarships for students from ethnic minority backgrounds

 - Disabled Students' Allowances (DSA) which are available to students with mental and physical health problems